Hauntedhams/Moonfeed/MOBILE_SCROLL_FIX.md

 2. ✅ **Added proper scroll-snap properties**
    - `scroll-snap-align: start` on each `.modern-coin-slide`
-   - `scroll-snap-stop: always` to force snap at each slide
+   - `scroll-snap-stop: always` to force snap at each slide (V7: REMOVED for smoother swiping)
    - Ensures perfect alignment on all devices

 3. ✅ **Mobile now matches desktop**